ehallmark/my-labs/lab6/readme.md

 Some tips:

-- If you look at the example layout screenshot - you should notice that there are 3 rows and 3 columns in each `PostWidget`.
+- We suggest laying out the posts in 3 rows and 3 columns.
 How can you use GridLayout properties to lay them out?
 - To change the text size / boldness, use [QFont](http://qt-project.org/doc/qt-4.8/qfont.html):
 	```cpp
 		QFont titleFont;